Do You Need an Elder Care Lawyer Experienced in NJ Medicaid?

 There is a great deal of confusion about Medicare and Medicaid.
 The following will outline the differences.

 Medicare is the federally funded and state administered health and medical insurance program designed for older individuals (i.e. those over age 65) and disabled SSD recipients under the age of 65.
 There are some limited nursing home care benefits under Medicare.
 In general, if you are enrolled in the traditional Medicare plan, and you’ve had a hospital stay of at least three days, and then are admitted into a skilled nursing facility (often for rehabilitation or skilled nursing care), Medicare may pay a maximum benefit of 100 days of coverage.
 Most people do not meet the medical requirements for the 100-day benefit period as most nursing home residents require custodial care.
+Medicare does not pay for custodial care.

 If you do qualify, Medicare may pay the full cost of the nursing home stay for the first 20 days and can continue to pay the cost of the nursing home stay for the next 80 days, but with a deductible that’s nearly $120 or higher per day.
 There are private Medicare supplement insurance policies that pay part or all the cost of a deductible, provided you have supplemental coverage.
 Even if Medicare does cover the 100 day period, what then?
 What happens after the 100 days of coverage have been used?
-At that point, in either case you’re back to one of the other alternatives… long term care insurance, paying the bills with your own assets, or qualifying for Medicaid.
+At that point, you’re back to one of the other alternatives… long term care insurance, paying the bills with your own income and savings, or qualifying for Medicaid.

 Medicaid is a long-term care benefits program that is funded primarily by the federal government and administered by New Jersey.
 The primary benefit of Medicaid is that, unlike Medicare (which only pays for skilled nursing), the Medicaid program will pay for long term care at home, in a nursing home or assisted living residence once you’ve qualified.
 You need to be medically eligible for a nursing home level of care (not being able to manage in a home environment, requiring assistance with activity of daily living skills for more than 2.5 hours per day) and you need to meet the strict financial requirements established by New Jersey.

-Why Consult with Fredrick P. Niemann?
+Why Consult with Fredrick P. Niemann About Medicaid Eligibility?

 As life expectancies and long-term care costs continue to rise, the challenge quickly becomes how to pay for these health care related services.
 Most people cannot afford to pay $7,800 to $13,000 per month or more for the cost of a nursing home, and those who can pay for a while may find their life savings wiped out in a matter of months, rather than years.
 What happens to the healthy spouse when nursing home placement is necessary?